 Try to include at least one of your target keyword(s) here.
 However, the same SEO rules apply.
 Don’t cram your listing or name with obvious keywords and keep the text engaging and compelling for readers.

-• Multiple listings on Google Local Business Centre
+• Multiple listings on Google Local Business Center

 You can create multiple Google Local Business listings as long as you have multiple physical business locations for your business.
 However, if you are a business who services several different areas but has only one physical address or if you provide several services per one location, you should only have one listing.

-Google Local Business Centre advises that a local number for your business is preferable to an 1800 or 1300 number listing.
+Google Local Business Center advises that a local number for your business is preferable to an 1800 or 1300 number listing.

 Keep the physical address of your business up to date and standard across all the website tools you use such as your Google Local Business Centre listing, Yellow Pages and other directory listings, multiple websites, citations, social networking and so forth.

 Add a logo, video and as many photos as you can to improve your ranking.
 Including photos of your products and services, shop front or examples of work you have done gives your website a competitive advantage and raises your businesses’ credibility in the eyes of the consumer.
 You can currently upload up to 10 photos and five videos.